SoftUni/Programming-Basics-Book-Java-EN/chapter-07-complex-loops.md

 #### Hints and guidelines

-We can solve the task with **two nested loops** and a little bit of calculations inside:
+We can solve the problem with **two nested loops** and a little bit of calculations inside:

 * We read from the console the table size in an integer variable **`n`**.
 * We create a **`for`** loop, which is responsible for the table rows.
 We name the loop variable as **`row`** and assign it an initial **value 0**.
 We set **`row < n`** as a condition.
 The size of the step is 1.